 - Within the Kingdom Hearts franchise, the Book of Prophesies, introduced within Kingdom Hearts X, serve as this for the entire universe.
-It has information about things that was, things that is, and things that will be and, according to Maleficent via a retroactivelly added scene within Kingdom Hearts coded, one can, among other things, create new worlds simply by adding onto it.
+It has information about things that were, things that are, and things that will be.
+And, according to Maleficent via a retroactivelly added scene within Kingdom Hearts coded, one can, among other things, create new worlds simply by adding onto it.

 - There is a Book of Ages in Jackie Chan Adventures, which the demons use to rewrite the history of the world.
 Then Jade gets her hands on it...

 - In the pilot for My Little Pony: Friendship Is Magic, Twilight Sparkle reads of Nightmare Moon's imminent escape in an old copy of Predictions and Prophecies.

 - ''Transformers has the Covenant of Primus, which not only tells of Cybertron's past, but also can give glimpses of the future.